-School Admissions - 2019/20 Admissions Round Analysis
+School Admissions - 2020/21 Admissions Round Analysis

-The Admissions team have successfully implemented the School Admissions Policy for Nursery and Statutory Education 2019/20, which is evidenced by the following assessment:
+The Admissions team have successfully implemented the School Admissions Policy for Nursery and Statutory Education 2020/21, which is evidenced by the following assessment:

-- 100% of applications were processed within 48 hours and 100% of standard in-year transfer requests were processed within 15 days of receipt in accordance with the WG School Admissions Code (2013) and Blaenau Gwent's School Admissions Policy for Nursery and Statutory Education 2019/20. - Transfer rates have fluctuated over the last 3 academic sessions, from 140 in 2017/18, up to 343 in 2018/19 and then a slight increase of 355 in 2019/20.
-The primary reason for in-year transfer has been inward migration of families into the Blaenau Gwent area, with an upward trend in inward migration seen over the last academic session resulting in approximately 215 pupils (168 of which were primary pupils), moving into Blaenau Gwent between September 2018 and August 2019 via in-year transfer.
-The net migration based upon school transfers in-year for 2018/19 was 399, with 184 pupils recorded by schools as moving out of county.
-It should be noted that historically a number of schools have failed to accurately record outward migration, which is presently being addressed via the Admissions Forum. - 9 complex transfers were received and referred to the SEN team for consideration at ALN Panel. - The admissions officer has attended all ALN Panel meetings and/ or liaised directly with the SEN team on pupil placement. - There were 5 appeals held for the reception year group during the summer period 2019, which is less than the number of appeals held in 2018.
-All 5 appeals were upheld in favour of the Council due them being class size appeals. - The numbers of in-time applications received for the 1,786 pupils who applied for a school place during the 2019/20 admission round, decreased for nursery and reception, but increased for secondary when compared to 2018/19, whereby 2,061 pupils applied for a school place.
-The lower number of in time applications is attributable to a decrease in the live birth rates for the nursery cohort, which decreased from 770 for nursery during the 2018/19 admission round; to 533 for nursery during the 2019/20 admission round.
-Overall there were 275 more applications made for a school place in 2018/19 than in 2019/20.
+- 100% of applications were processed within 48 hours and 100% of standard in-year transfer requests were processed within 15 days of receipt in accordance with the WG School Admissions Code (2013) and Blaenau Gwent's School Admissions Policy for Nursery and Statutory Education 2019/20. - Transfer rates have fluctuated over the last 4 academic sessions, from 140 in 2016/17, up to 343 in 2017/18 and then a slight increase of 355 in 2018/19.
+The rate of 229 in 2019/2020 151 primary transfers, 78 secondary transfers.
+Figures are much lower due to covid.
+The primary reason for in-year transfer has been inward migration of families into the Blaenau Gwent area. - Complex transfers were received on a weekly basis and referred to the SEN team for consideration at ALN Panel. - The admissions officer has attended all ALN Panel meetings and/ or liaised directly with the SEN team on pupil placement. - There were 3 appeals held for the reception year group during the summer period 2020, which is less than the number of appeals held in 2019.
+All 3 appeals were upheld in favour of the Council due to them being class size appeals. - The numbers of in-time applications received for pupils who applied for a school place during the 2020/21 admission round, increased slightly for nursery and reception but decreased for secondary when compared to 2019/20, this was due to the birth rate for that year being lower.
 Please refer to Figure 1 overleaf for the in-time percentage comparisons: